vfarcic/docker-flow/README.md

     --flow=stop-old
 ```

-This concludes the quick tour through some of the features *Docker Flow* provides.
+That concludes the quick tour through some of the features *Docker Flow* provides.
 Please explore the [Usage](#usage) section for more details.

 Usage
 -----

 Arguments can be specified through *docker-flow.yml* file, environment variables, and command line arguments.
-If the same argument is specified in several places, command line overwrites all others and environment variables overwrite *docker-flow.yml*.
+If the same argument is specified in several places, command line overwrites all others, and environment variables overwrite *docker-flow.yml*.

 ### Command line arguments